Alma Eikoh Equilibria Japan Long/Short Equity Fund

 Market Review and Outlook

 Trade relations between the US and China and the underlying strength of the Chinese economy remain key determinants of stock market performance.
-The rise in US bond yields to a recent high of 3.2% has unsettled investors and whether inflationary pressures build further will also have a major impact on likely valuation levels.
-Conversely the domestic picture appears both more stable and more encouraging though clearly any change in global economic conditions would have a significant impact on the industrial sector here.
-Going forward we expect the Abe administration to further enhance the pro-business and growth policies that have characterised it so far.
+The recent strength in global bond markets is indicative that investor fears have moved from inflation to concerns over slowing economic momentum.
+While domestic yields have also fallen we continue to believe that the picture here appears encouraging though clearly any change in global economic conditions has a significant impact on the industrial sector.
+In 2019 we expect the Abe administration to further enhance the pro-business and growth policies that have characterised it so far.
 Abe and his team are keen to ensure that domestic economic momentum is sufficiently robust in autumn 2019 to go ahead with the planned consumption tax increase from 8% to 10% and further stimulatory measures are likely to be enacted before then.
-There have already been announcements of measures to stimulate housing and accelerate the transition to cashless payments and in 2019 we expect a combination of both stimulatory spending, deregulation and tax changes designed to support economic growth.
-Abe potentially has another three years in power as Prime Minister and he aims to restore the economy to sufficient health such that the BOJ can start to taper its stimulus from a position of strength.
+The recent announcement that Japan will spend an additional Y3trn on infrastructure repair is part of this and should result in growth in public works spending of around 20% in fiscal 2019.
+Abe aims to restore the economy to sufficient health while he remains Prime Minister such that the BOJ can start to taper its stimulus from a position of strength.